Soccer – Targeting Tokyo 2020

 The daughter of a Jamaican father and Nova Scotian mother, Ashley learned from an early age about the potential of sport to create social change and to build community.

-And during the Christmas break in 2017, Ashley returned to Brampton, Ontario to put her beliefs into action and launch her most ambitious idea yet:
+And during the Christmas break in 2017 and 2018 Ashley returned to Brampton, Ontario to put her beliefs into action and launch her most ambitious idea yet:

 Yes She Canada.

-Camp registration is free but all donated toys and canned goods go to local families in need.
+Camp registration is free and all donated toys and canned goods go to local families in need.

 "It’s a huge testament to Canada and soccer, and where we are, and where we were, and how far we’ve come.
 We’re not afraid to say that we want to be number one."